 And locals say that the more seeds you spread and the more mess you make, the more luck and prosperity you will get in the new year.
 Those cleaning the floor might agree a bit less, though.

 Bad luck can come in different shapes.
 Like with salt back in my country, remember to never, ever hand a knife to a Greek.
-Just put it on the table and they them pick the knife themselves if you want to avoid a fight.
+Just put it on the table and then let others pick the knife themselves if you want to avoid a fight.

 Misfortune and bad news come together with the sight of crows.
 In fact, when locals see or hear them cawing, people would say Sto kalo, kala nea na me feris or something like “fly and bring back good news”.